caseyamcl/configula/README.md

 * Load configuration from a variety of sources:
     * Load values from _.php_, _.ini_, _.json_, and _.yml_ configuration file types
-    * Load values from the environment, and _.env_ files using a DotEnv library ([vlucas](https://github.com/vlucas/phpdotenv) or [Symfony](https://github.com/symfony/dotenv))
+    * Load values from the environment and _.env_ files using a DotEnv library ([vlucas](https://github.com/vlucas/phpdotenv) or [Symfony](https://github.com/symfony/dotenv))
-    * Easily write your own loaders to support other file types and sources
+    * Write your own loaders to support other file types and sources
 * Cascade/deep merge values from multiple sources (e.g. array, files, environment, etc)
 * Optionally use in combination with [Symfony Config Component](http://symfony.com/doc/current/components/config/introduction.html) to validate configuration values and/or cache them